-- Tax-Savvy Expat : Freelancer is for folks who have a profession-people who sell their own time and attention to multiple clients.
+- Tax-Savvy Expat : Freelancer is for those who have a profession-people who sell their own time and attention to multiple clients.

-- Tax-Savvy Expat : Entrepreneur is for business owners-folks who sell something other than their own time and attention.
+- Tax-Savvy Expat : Entrepreneur is for business owners–those who sell something other than their own time and attention.

-Selling inventory on Amazon definitely qualify as a business, so you’re in Entrepreneur territory.
+Selling on Amazon definitely qualifies as a business, so you’re in Entrepreneur territory.

 Essentials makes sure you fully understand how the basic tax rules work.
 Then, Entrepreneur dives into the details of how tax works under the non-US corporation structure.

-Here’s the best part: Entrepreneur includes three other ingredients to get you all set up for success:
+Here’s the best part: Entrepreneur includes four other ingredients to get you all set up for success:

 - a step-by-step guide to actually forming your own non-US corporation structure, with clear easy-to-follow instructions,

-- the actual legal documents you need to properly put your structure together.
+- the actual legal documents you need to properly put your structure together, and

-- Your purchase of Entrepreneur includes a one-hour phone call.
+Finally, your purchase of Entrepreneur includes a consultation call.
 So, after you take the course, we’ll get on the phone to make sure you understand exactly what you need to do and how the tax rules apply to your specific situation.

 I’ll wait until I’m making $x a month to set this up